metinbulus/pwrss/README.md

-# pwrss: Power and Sample size Calculation Tools
+# pwrss: Power and Sample Size Calculation Tools

 Statistical power and minimum required sample size calculations for (1) testing a proportion (one-sample) against a constant,